Before trading, please ensure that you fully understand the risks involved

 The Agricultural Index involves Corn, Soybean, Soybean Meal, Coffee Arabica, Coffee Robusta, US Cocoa, Wheat, Sugar Raw, Cotton, Soybean Oil, Sugar White, and Oats, covering a wider spectrum of the soft commodities sector.

 The Energy Index is designed to offer an indication of how the broader energy sector is performing.
 This index includes Brent & WTI Crude Oil, Natural Gas, Gasoline, Heating Oil and Low Sulphur Gasoline.
 Crude Oil is popularly traded energy commodity, globally.

 Precious Metals Index

 The Precious Metals Index groups several precious metals together so that you can gain exposure to the sector.
 It comprises Gold, Silver, Platinum and Palladium, wherein gold is one of the top traded commodities on the platform.

 We offer CFDs and Exchange Traded Products on a wide range of cash and forward commodities, including WTI Crude, Gold, Silver, Platinum, Palladium, Aluminium, Copper, Wheat, Sugar, Coffee, and over 100+ commodities across all major exchanges.

-- Contracts based on both Forwards and Spot
+• Contracts based on both Futures and Spot

-Trading metals most popularly involves gold and silver trading.
+Trading metals most popularly involves silver and gold trading.